cysouw/diathesis/text/c11_infinitive.md

 Based on data from various West-Germanic languages and dialects, Schmid [-@schmid2005: 32-33, 106] proposes a hierarchy of verb types that show this phenomenon [@next].
 German fits nicely in this hierarchy (almost by definition, because German was used to propose the hierarchy in the first place).
 The German verbs inducing an ~~IPP~~ are causative *lassen*, modals *dürfen/können/mögen/müssen/sollen/wollen* and also *brauchen*, perception verbs *hören, sehen* and benefactive *helfen*.

 ::: ex
-Implicational scale of ~~IPP~~ *Ersatzinfinitiv* verbs
+Implicational scale of ~~IPP~~ *ErsatzIn­fi­ni­tiv* verbs

 causatives < modals < perception verbs < benefactives < duratives < inchoatives < control verbs
 :::

 However, this hierarchy should be interpreted rather loosely.
 The designation 'causative' on the hierarchy is a misnomer.
 The verb *lassen* also induces the ~~IPP~~ in its other uses, viz. possibility and permission (see the next [@sec:infinitive-guises-of-lassen]).
 Conversely, other causative constructions do not induce an ~~IPP~~, namely those with *schicken* (see [@sec:infinitive-schicken]) and *machen* (see [@sec:infinitive-machen]).
 Likewise, while the perception verbs *hören* and *sehen* allow for an ~~IPP~~, the syntactically similar perception verbs *fühlen* and *spüren* do not (see [@sec:infinitive-sehen] ff.).

-Further, the ~~IPP~~ *Ersatzinfinitiv* is not obligatory for benefactive *helfen* and neither for the perception verbs *sehen* and *hören*, but it is obligatory for modal verbs.
+Further, the ~~IPP~~ *ErsatzIn­fi­ni­tiv* is not obligatory for benefactive *helfen* and neither for the perception verbs *sehen* and *hören*, but it is obligatory for modal verbs.
 This would actually nicely correspond to a connected region on the hierarchy, were it not for the verb *lassen*, which also allows for both infinitive and participle [@next].
 However, according to Enzinger [-@enzinger2012: 34] the construction with the participle *gelassen* only allows for a permissive reading [@next b].
 If this is confirmed, than the hierarchy could be extended by adding 'permissives' close to 'benefactives' to again obtain a connected region on the hierarchy for optional ~~IPP~~.

 ::: ex
 a.
 Sie hat mich die Kleider waschen *lassen*. \